genesiscommunitysuccess/docs/docs/02_database/03_data-structures/02_indices.md

 [Indices](../../../database/fields-tables-views/tables/tables-basics/#indices) are key components of any database.
 In the Genesis platform, every table must have at least one index: the [primary key](../../../database/fields-tables-views/tables/tables-basics/#primary-key).
 This is vital for controlling how data is [read](../../../database/database-concepts/read/) by an application.

 - Unique indices are required for `get` operations.
-- An index is essential for `getRange` operations
+- An index is required for `getRange` operations.
+This can be either unique or non-unique.
 - In `getBulk` operations, the index determines the order in which records are returned.

 ## Operations and indices